How to Write an Apartment Address Perfectly

 Learning how to write an apartment address is pretty simple.
 Continue for a step-by-step breakdown on correctly formatting an apartment mailing address.

-If you've never lived in (or sent mail to) an apartment before, you might not know how to write an address with an apartment number.
-Use these tips to write a perfectly formatted mailing address for apartments.
+If you're new to apartment living, you might not know how to write an address with an apartment number.
+Use these tips to format apartment mailing addresses correctly so your mail arrives quickly and without delays.

 If you're unclear about general guidelines for writing addresses, start with this helpful video from the US Postal Service: